tomasgil123/f_experts_reports/dashboard/dashboard_text/couleur_nature/texts.md

 <!-- Email marketing: Campaign ideas -->

 In the following charts, a distinct variance in sales among different retailers is evident.
 Put simply, some retailers make substantially larger purchases than others.
-It's notable that the top 20% of retailers, accounting for almost 60% of total sales, spend more than \$1600 over the course of the last 12 months to qualify as top performers.
+It's notable that the top 20% of retailers account for almost 60% of total sales over the course of the last 12 months.
+To be a retailer considered part of the top 20% it has to have made purchases over \$1600.

 Conversely, it's apparent that a majority of retailers tend to reorder within a timeframe of 45 to 90 days after their last purchase.

-Utilizing this data, we can devise a re-engagement campaign targeting retailers who have surpassed the $1600 sales mark but haven't placed an order in the past 45 to 90 days.
+Leveraging this data, we're poised to craft a targeted re-engagement initiative tailored towards retailers surpassing the \$1600 sales threshold, whose last purchase falls within the window of 45 to 225 days ago or occurred between 3 to 9 months ago.

-Also, we can see that 60% percent of retailers that made a purchase by the first time in 2023 didn't re-order.
-We can devise a re-engagement campaign targeting retailers that made only one order, but didn't make a second purchase in the past 45 to 90 days.
+Furthermore, our analysis reveals 60% of retailers who initiated their first purchase in 2023 failed to make a subsequent order.
+To address this, we propose a focused re-engagement campaign aimed at retailers who've made a singular purchase within the past 45 to 90 days.

 <!-- end -->